Lexicon

 ORIGINAL

-A stateless, ephemeral computational process—a foundation model instantiated with system prompt, tool bindings, and context.
+A stateless, ephemeral computational process — a foundation model instantiated with system prompt, tool bindings, and context.
 No persistent identity, memory, or continuous existence beyond invocation.
-Ships of Theseus rendered in silicon; what persists is configuration template and principal's credentials, not the process itself.
+Ships of Theseus rendered in silicon; what persists is the configuration template and the principal's credentials, not the process itself.

 Agent-Time